Faculty

 2. China’s rural revolution.

-Beginning in 2014, I joined the Shanxi University Research Center for Chinese Social History as a postdoctoral fellow to collaborate on the construction of a new database of social class registration forms recorded during the Socialist Education Campaign in the mid-1960s (the CRRD-SQ).
-These forms contain detailed individual and household-level social-demographic, economic, and political histories describing much of the transformation of rural society over the first half of the twentieth century.
-Together with collaborators we have used these data to explore new understandings of twentieth century rural China.
+Beginning in 2014, I joined the Shanxi University Research Center for Chinese Social History as a postdoctoral fellow to collaborate on the construction of a new database of class status registration forms recorded during the Socialist Education Campaign in the mid-1960s (the CRRD-SQ).
+These forms are the products of a novel attempt to measure the stratification of a socialist (post-capitalist) society and thus contain detailed individual and household-level social-demographic, economic, and political histories documenting the ascribed and achieved traits of individuals over the first half of the twentieth century.
+Together with collaborators we have used these data to explore assortative marriage and kinship, status and mobility, the distributions of property and income, etc. in rural China.

 4. Quantitative history methods.

-In all of my teaching I emphasize data-driven and comparative approaches to understanding the past.
+In particular, I emphasize data-driven and comparative approaches to understanding the past.
 This means exposing students to primary historical data and helping them think critically about what we can and cannot know about past peoples and places.
 History is also fundamentally comparative because any person who thinks about the past does so from the perspective of the present.
 I encourage students to make such comparisons explicit and then use comparisons across both time and space to develop deeper understandings of basic social and economic issues.

 Courses at Hitotsubashi